 A must-visit is the picturesque Dunguaire Castle.
-Nestled on the south shore of Galway Bay, this 16th century tower house is built on the site of a 7th century fort.
-It's fairly modest - as castles go - but its history takes in the clans of Ireland, Queen Elizabeth I of England, the Celtic revival of the early 20th century and a divorce case so scandalous that it triggered a change in the law.
+Nestled on the south shore of Galway Bay, this 16^{th} century tower house is built on the site of a 7th century fort.
+It's fairly modest - as castles go - but its history takes in the clans of Ireland, Queen Elizabeth I of England, the Celtic revival of the early 20th century and a divorce case so scandalous that it triggered a change in HUNTINGTON CASTLE COUNTY CARLOW the law.
 With the waters of Galway Bay to the north, and the barren, rocky landscape of County Clare's Burren to the south, Dunguaire has an exceptionally scenic location.
 No wonder it's one of the most photographed castles in the west!

-THUNTINGTON WAS BUILT AS A GARRISON IN 1625 ON THE SITE OF AN ABBEY, WHICH IN TURN REPLACED AN ANCIENT TEMPLE, SO IT'S NO SURPRISE IT'S FILLED WITH LEGENDS TT
+ST HUNTINGTON WAS BUILT AS A GARRISON IN 1625 ON THE SITE OF AN ABBEY, WHICH IN TURN REPLACED AN ANCIENT TEMPLE, SO IT'S NO SURPRISE IT'S FILLED WITH LEGENDS 77

 For a total contrast, go north to Antrim on the rugged Causeway Coast, where you'll find the ruins of Dunluce Castle.
 Perched on a craggy outcrop that's pounded by the waves, Dunluce is accessible over a footbridge, with a stout heart and steady feet.
 It seems a remote and dangerous place to live - a ship from the Spanish Armada was wrecked on the rocks, and a pair of lovers met their end below the castle - yet this wild spot is enchanting.
 The Earl of Ulster built the first castle here back in the 13th century, on an old Viking fort, and by the mid 16th century, it was fought over by rival clans - it's even attracted the banshee (a mythical wailing female spirit), according to legend.
-And you can see why: this stretch along the cliffs of Antrim lifts the heart and refreshes the soul with some of the finest views around. ♥ eafood chowder by the fire in a wind-whipped coastal pub.
-Traditional Irish stew in the surrounds of an 18th century market.
-Afternoon tea overlooking a misty lough.
-Food in Ireland isn't just about the taste; it's about the place, the experience, the land and sea, and the people who created it.
+Andyoucan see why: this stretchalong the cliffs of Antrim lifts the heart and refreshes the soul with some of the finest views around.